-The negative effect of high temperature has been recorded experimentally where 75% of female Drosophila suzukii die at a constant temperature of 33.3 °C for 24 hours (Kimura 2004).
-Males flies are less tolerant of high temperature and 75 % mortality is reached at 32.6 °C (Kimura 2004).
+The development of Drosophila suzukii from egg to adult is affected by temperature with optimal conditions at 22-24 °C and no development occurs at temperatures above 31°C (Brewer et al. 2012).
+The negative effect of high temperature on adult mortality has been recorded experimentally where 75% of female Drosophila suzukii die at a constant temperature of 33.3 °C for 24 hours (Kimura 2004).
+Male flies are less tolerant of high temperature and 75 % mortality is reached at 32.6 °C (Kimura 2004).
 Higher temperatures have been shown to kill immature stages of Drosophila suzukii over several days when the maximum daily temperature is above 35 °C (Sasaki and Sato 1995b).
-Under laboratory conditions, adults will die if kept at 35 °C for three hours (Walton et al. 2010) and pupae do not emerge if kept at temperature, laboratory workers have observed the adults are extremely sensitive to low moisture/humidity (Van Steenwyk 2010).
-Adult flies will die under normal room conditions in 6-24 hours without a moisture source (Smyth and Saverimuttu 2010; Walsh et al. in press).
-The sensitivity of Drosophila suzukii to low humidity is consistent with most other adult Drosophila that require >70% humidity for successful reproduction (Ashburner et al. 2005).
+Under laboratory conditions, adults will die if kept at 35 °C for three hours (Walton et al. 2010a) and pupae do not emerge if kept at temperatures of 32 °C or above (Sasaki and Sato 1995b).

+In addition to the negative effects of high temperature, laboratory workers have observed the adults are extremely sensitive to low moisture/humidity (Van Steenwyk 2010).
+Adult flies will die under normal room conditions in 6-24 hours without a moisture source (DAFF 2010; Walsh et al. 2011; Kellermann et al. 2012).
+The sensitivity of Drosophila suzukii to low humidity is consistent with most other adult

+Drosophila that require >70% humidity for successful reproduction (Ashburner et al. 2005).

 Drosophila suzukii has established and spread in the hot climate of Florida (Black 2003; Snyder 2010).
 However, the initial population of Drosophila suzukii has been shown to be sensitive to temperature with peak trap captures occurring during winter when mean temperature is between 9 °C and 20 °C (Dean 2010).
-During the summer-autumn period, the activity of Drosophila suzukii, so far, is very low (Dean 2010).
+During the summer-autumn period, the activity of Drosophila suzukii, so far, is very low (Dean 2010; Dean et al. 2013).
 The typically higher summer rainfall and high humidity of Florida's climate (Black 2003; NOAA 2010) may assist Drosophila suzukii surviving periods of unsuitable high temperatures.
 In Japan, the relative humidity over summer is also typically high (JMA 2010) and this may assist Drosophila suzukii surviving high summer temperatures in sufficient numbers to reproduce successfully, as temperatures become favourable, and damage host fruit that ripens in autumn.